Diamondbacks vs. Phillies Player Props Betting Odds

 Walker Stats

-- Christian Walker has put up 44 hits with 10 doubles, 11 home runs and 15 walks.
+- Christian Walker has 44 hits with 10 doubles, 11 home runs and 16 walks.
 He has driven in 34 runs with one stolen base.

 Walker Recent Games